 It is widely assumed that the Germans did not produce an atmoic bomb during World War II because they lacked the resources to devote to the project during the War.
 The actual reason is much more complicated.
 Actually tremendous resources were avaoilable to the NAZIs.
 Many were poorly utilized.
 Some claim that the leading German scientidsts led the research now a fruitless path on purpose.
 There is little evidence to substantiate this claim.
 We do know that other factors affected the NAZI bomb program.
 Driving out leading physicists because they were Jews or sympathetic to the Jews deprived the NAZIs of some of the greatest minds in physics.
 The failure to use the sciences of captive narions and the view of nuclear physics as Jewish scince were other factors.
 Also Hitler was uninterested in long-term projects

-Incredibly the Japanese do not appear to have made any kind of assessment of the industrial potential of the United States and the resulting capacity to wage war.
-They appear to have assumed that their naval superiority, especually their substantial superority in carriers, would allow them to seize a vast empire in Southeast asiand the South Pacific.
-They appear to have believed that America with its fleet bloodied would not have the national will needed to dislodge the Japan from its empire.
+Incredibly the Japanese, unlike Germany and Italy, studies the issue of war carefully.
+Iywas not a personal or abupt decision.
+It was a carefully calcukated one.
+They were aware of America's industrial strength.
+They did not, however, understand the full potential of American industry.
+In that they can possibly excused, nbether did the Germans or for that matter American military commanders.
+American industry would out produce even the most optimistic pre-War estimates.
+The Japanese military leaders even more impressed with America's excistiung military power whuch even in 1941 was not imoressive, excepot for thge Fleet.
+They appear to have assumed that their naval superiority, especually their substantial superority in carriers, would allow them to seize a vast empire in Southeast Asia and the South Pacific.
+And they noted that America was rearming.
+So if they were going to go to War, 1941 was the timne to do so before America's rearmament program could change the military balance.
+And the appear to have conclkuded that America with its fleet bloodied would not have the national will needed to dislodge the Japan from its empire.
 From the point of view ofthe Japanese, American industrial and economic superiority was less important than the marshal spirit of the Japanese armed forces.

 Clark, Colin.
 Clark's economic work in 1930s was reassessed by Angus Madison.
 The date he compiled had differences, but essential made the same point.
-Germany launched World War II will arelatively small economy not prepared for global war.
+Germany launched World War II will a relatively small economy not prepared for global war.
 Madison, A. "Quantifying and interpreting world development: Macromeasurement before and after Colin Clark," Australian Economic History Review Vol. 44 (2004).
-Another good source on World WAr II economics is Maddiso, The World Economy" A Millennial Perspective (Paris, 2001).
+Another good source on World WAr II economics is Maddison, The World Economy: A Millennial Perspective (Paris, 2001).

 Hanby, Alonzo.
 For the Survival of Democracy.